opensearch-project/documentation-website/_ml-commons-plugin/ml-dashboard.md

 ## Deployed models dashboard

-The model health dashboards give admins the ability to check the status of any models stored inside your OpenSearch cluster.
+The model health dashboards gives admins the ability to check the status of any models stored inside your OpenSearch cluster.

 <img src="{{site.url}}{{site.baseurl}}/images/ml/ml-dashboard/deployed-models.png" alt="The deployed models view.">